Calibrating Verbalized Confidence with Self-Generated Distractors: Distractor-Normalized Coherence ( )

 Our preliminary result (\cref{fig:distr-normalization-factor}) shows that LLMs can produce incoherent probability judgments (i.e. the total confidence $\beta(C)$ exceeds 1), especially when epistemically uncertain, suggesting a need to estimate and correct for this bias.
 As proposed in \cref{sec:background-and-motivation}, we normalize verbalized confidence by the total confidence $\beta(C)$ over a distractor set $C$.
 We now describe in detail how we generate these distractors, and how we account for redundancy among distractors, a process illustrated in \cref{fig:method}.
 Finally, we discuss how the phenomenon of generator-validator disagreement motivates incorporating self-consistency into \method.

 \paragraph{Distractor generation.}

 The distractor set should contain enough plausible distractors to avoid underestimating the normalization factor ($\beta(C)$ in \cref{eq:mutually-exclusive-nvc}), while remaining small enough to be tractably computed.
 Thus, we frame the problem of choosing the optimal distractor set containing an original claim $c_0$ as maximizing the total acceptance probability $\sum_{c \in C} f^{\rm VC}(c)$ subject to a size constraint $|C| \le K$; shortly we address relaxing the requirement of mutual exclusivity.
 Unfortunately, the validation probability $f^{\rm VC}(c)$ can only be elicited on a per-claim basis, leading to intractable sample complexity.
-Motivated by the intuition that an LLM tends to generate claims that it would find plausible during validation, as a proxy for the set of claims with high verbalized confidence, we use the set of claims with high generation probability (under an appropriate prompt, explained below).
+Motivated by the intuition that an LLM tends to generate claims that it would find plausible during validation, as a proxy for the set of claims with high verbalized confidence, we use the set of claims with high generation probability (under an appropriate prompt, explained next).

 To encourage mutual exclusivity among claims, we set up the claims to be minimal pairs (\cref{fig:method} left).
 For a given short-form question, we can simply sample many answers, but independent sampling is inefficient as it overrepresents high probability generations \citep{gekhman2025insideouthiddenfactualknowledge}, limiting the number of unique distractors.
 Instead, we use beam search \citep{sutskever2014sequencesequencelearningneural} when available to efficiently identify unique sequences that have high probability mass coverage.
 For API-access models, we use top token probabilities if available to implement a pseudo-beam search (see Appendix~\ref{app:pseudo-beam-search} for details).
 Otherwise in the black-box setting, we directly prompt the model to generate a list of candidate answers (see Appendix~\ref{app:prompts} for prompts).
 For long-form QA, we follow \cite{min2023factscorefinegrainedatomicevaluation} in decomposing a long generation into claims.
 We separately prompt the model to generate one distractor for a given claim, and again use beam search to create multiple distractors.
+We provide examples and analysis of the distractors generated with each of these methods in Appendix~\ref{app:distractor-examples-analysis}.